Biden ally Clyburn brings civil rights legacy to DNC

 Clyburn is now the highest-ranking Black lawmaker in Congress, the House Democratic whip, and with so many of his contemporaries gone, one of the few leaders of the civil rights movement still in elective office today.

-He’ll bring that connection to the Democratic National Convention on Monday, speaking to a country in a new, contentious chapter in its pursuit of racial justice and to a party on the verge of nominating the first Black woman for vice president.
+He brought that connection to the virtual Democratic National Convention on Monday, speaking to a country in a new, contentious chapter in its pursuit of racial justice and to a party on the verge of nominating the first Black woman for vice president.

+“We will need a president who sees unifying people as a requirement of the job — a president who understands the true meaning of community,” Clyburn said in his address, slamming President Donald Trump for falling short on both counts.
+“We need a president who understands both profound loss and what it takes to bounce back.”

+The 80-year-old from rural Sumter County has lived and worked through the nation’s swings of history, and remained an often quiet political force throughout.
+Earlier this year, he used his sway to help deliver his home state for Joe Biden.
+It was a moment that revived the former vice president’s campaign and set him on a path to the nomination he is due to receive later this week, along with running mate Sen. Kamala Harris of California.

 Whether it shifts again, he said, depends on “how we participate in November.”